accexpert/IoT-kafka-demo/README.md

 The application requires a working Zookeeper and Kafka cluster.

 The tests were conducted using a cluster of three AWS EC2 machines where Zookeeper and Kafka was deployed.

+Also, in AWS was deployed Confluent Platform for demonstration purposes.